Medically reviewed by Drugs.com. Last updated on Mar 28, 2022.

 Liver failure, sometimes associated with liver transplant or fatalities, has occurred with acetaminophen use.
-These cases of liver injury were often associated with the use of more than one acetaminophen-based product and with total daily acetaminophen doses exceeding 4000 mg .
+These cases of liver injury were often associated with the use of more than 1 acetaminophen-based product and with total daily acetaminophen doses exceeding 4000 mg .

 Commonly used brand name(s)

 Pharmacologic Class: Barbiturate

 Chemical Class: Methylxanthine